-Response: An evaluation was conducted of the benefits and impacts of widening and not widening upon the reconstruction of IH 43 between Howard Avenue and Silver Spring Drive, as documented in Appendix I of the draft VISION 2050 report.
+Response: As documented in Appendix I, an evaluation was conducted of the benefits and impacts of widening and not widening when IH 43 is reconstructed between Howard Avenue and Silver Spring Drive.
 Specifically, the evaluation considered the effect of widening or not widening this segment of IH 43 on construction cost, traffic carrying capacity, traffic congestion on the freeway and adjacent surface arterials, travel time on IH 43, traffic on adjacent surface arterials, vehicular crashes, impacts to natural resource areas and businesses and residences, and greenhouse gas emissions and other transportation-related emissions.
 An evaluation is also included in Appendix I of the benefits and impacts of widening or not widening this segment of IH 43 on minority populations and families in poverty residing in proximity to IH 43 between Howard Avenue and Silver Spring Drive.
-This evaluation and the comments provided by the public in support or opposition to the widening upon the reconstruction of IH 43 between Howard Avenue and Silver Spring Drive will be considered by the Advisory Committee on Regional Transportation System Planning as they consider whether the Final Plan includes or does not include the widening of this segment of IH 43.
-Regardless of whether the Final Plan includes or does not include the widening of IH 43 between Howard Avenue and Silver Spring Drive, when WisDOT conducts preliminary engineering and environmental impact study for the reconstruction of this segment of IH 43, alternatives that include both widening and not widening IH 43 would be considered.
-Should WisDOT determine that this segment of IH 43 be reconstructed in a manner that differs from the Final Plan, the plan would be amended accordingly to be consistent with the determinations of preliminary engineering.
+This evaluation and the comments provided by the public in support of, or opposition to, the widening of IH 43 when reconstructed between Howard Avenue and Silver Spring Drive were considered by the Advisory Committee on Regional Transportation Planning as they considered whether the final plan should include or not include the widening of this segment of IH 43.
+After consideration of this evaluation and the comments provided by the public, the Advisory Committee determined that VISION 2050 would make no recommendation in regards to widening IH 43 between Howard Avenue and Silver Spring Drive at this time.
+When WisDOT conducts preliminary engineering and an environmental impact study for the reconstruction of this segment of IH 43, alternatives that include both widening and not widening IH 43 will be considered.
+Should WisDOT determine that this segment of IH 43 be reconstructed in a manner that differs from the final plan, the plan would be amended accordingly to be consistent with the determinations of preliminary engineering.